auraphp/auraphp.github.io/_posts/2013-11-18-aura-v2-router.markdown

 {% endhighlight %}

 If there is a match, the `$route` variable will be a _Route_ object (otherwise false).
-You can then dispatch to the controller and object of your choice by getting the `$route->params`; the following is naive but works just fine when autoloading is set up:
+You can then dispatch to the controller and action of your choice by getting the `$route->params`; the following is naive but works just fine when autoloading is set up: